fabricioyukio/kotl-docker/README.md

 This repository is a part of a _show off_ project named "**King of the Lunch**" ("Rei do Lanche" em Português).

 Every day there will be an election for applicants for the title "King of the Lunch".
 Such an election is open for voting between 10:00 am and 12:00 pm.
-Then at 12:01 pm the votes are counted, and a new King is elected (although one can be elected King more than once).
+Then at 12:01 pm, the votes are counted, and a new King is elected (although one can be elected King more than once).

 A given applicant must apply for the elections by registering his **name** and **e-mail** (only one applicant per e-mail is permitted).